FOOD FOR MEN

 The Moral Argument

 Is killing bad?
-I am not talking about killing human, folks.
+I am not talking about killing humans, folks.

 No. Killing is natural.
 It's done for survival, and humans have been killing animals since humans have been breathing.
 We've also been killing plants and fruits (yes, you kill plants before you eat them).